Aircraft bridge: Construction

 Aircraft bridges must be designed to support the heaviest aircraft that may cross them, or that will cross them in the future.
-In 1963, a taxiway bridge at Chicago O'Hare Airport, one of the busiest airports in the world, was planned to handle future aircraft weighing 365,000 lb, but aircraft weights doubled within two years of its construction.
+In 1963, a taxiway bridge at O'Hare International Airport, one of the busiest airports in the world, was planned to handle future aircraft weighing 365,000 lb, but aircraft weights doubled within two years of its construction.
 Currently, the largest passenger aircraft in the world, the Airbus A380, has a maximum take-off weight (MTOW) of 575 t.

 The largest Boeing planes, i.e. the current "Project Ozark" versions of the Boeing 747-8, are approaching MTOW of greater than 1000000 lb.
 Aircraft bridges must be designed for the substantial forces exerted by aircraft braking, affecting the lateral load in substructure design.
 Braking force of 70 percent of the live load is assumed in two recent taxiway bridge designs.
 And "deck design is more apt to be controlled by punching shear than flexure due to the heavy wheel loads."

 Taxiway bridges are unusually wide relative to their length, and aircraft loading cannot be assumed to be distributed evenly to a bridge superstructure's web, so different modeling is required in these bridges' structural design.
 In cold climates, provisions for anti-icing must be made.
 In the U.S., regulations of the Federal Aviation Administration must be met.
 And there are various other differences versus typical bridges covered by AASHTO standards.

 A major issue is that closing an airport for construction even temporarily is impossible.

 Major alternatives considered for construction of a taxiway bridge in 2008 were: